Mushbt/battleships-pp3/README.md

 - Player feedback
   - Feedback is constantly displayed to the player during the game
-  - The player is requested to input coordinates whenever they have their turn.
-They are asked for the y axis first, which are numbers.
-  If they do not input a number between 1 and 8, they get asked to input a valid number between 1 and 8.
-Once done right, they are asked to input coordinates for the x axis which are letters.
-If they do not input a letter between A and H, they are asked to input a valid letter between A and H. The player takes their turn once the coordinates are input correctly.
-The computer takes its turn directly after.
+  - The player must enter coordinates during their turn.
+They enter the y-axis first, which should be a number between 1 and 8.
+If they enter an invalid number, they are prompted to enter a valid one.
+Once the y-axis coordinate is correct, they enter the x-axis coordinate which should be a letter between A and H. If they enter an invalid letter, they are prompted to enter a valid one.
+After entering the correct coordinates, the player takes their turn and the computer takes its turn immediately after.
-  - Once the player and computer have taken their turns, feedback is given to the player.
-The feedback is telling the player if they hit or missed the computers ship.
-They also get feedback telling them if the computer has hit or missed their ship.
+  - Once the player and computer have taken their turns, the player receives feedback.
+The feedback indicates whether they hit or missed the computer's ship and also whether the computer hit or missed their ship.
-  - Player will also get feedback once the game has ended.
-The feedback will be telling the player they have either one or lost.
+  - After the game is over, the player receives feedback about the outcome.
+They are told whether they won or lost.

 - Y-axis request